 In each episode we will speak with people involved in good works and projects in the Greater Rochester Area.
 We hope that by introducing you to these inspirational people and their stories, that you will be motivated to learn more about these amazing organizations in our region and the fabulous people who keep them working.

-Megan Callanan Lasaponara, MD is a Pediatrician at English Road Pediatrics in Greece, NY and the Founder and Executive Director of Kids Thrive 585, Inc.
+Megan Callanan Lasaponara, MD is a Pediatrician at Unity Hospital and Rochester General Hospital and the Founder and Executive Director of Kids Thrive 585, Inc.

 Sarah Collins-McGowan, MD is a Pediatrician at Genesee Pediatrics and the Associate Director of Pediatrics Links with the Community at the Hoekelman Center.

 In this episode, Sarah interviews Megan about Kids Thrive 585, Inc.

 - Website: kidsthrive585.org

 In this episode Megan interviews Mary Tiballi Hoffman the Development Manager for Blackfriars Theatre as they head into their 70th season of bringing local theatre to the Rochester area!